 As the global economy continues to expand, increased pressure is being placed on the traditional employment market.
 The current economic times support and encourage Americans to use their creative energies and natural embrace of navigating risk to develop start-up companies that are nimble and that are able to maintain a competitive edge in domestic and world markets.
 The emphasis on the practical application of proven business management principles means that students not only gain the knowledge needed to succeed, they also learn how to use this knowledge to make a real difference in their company.
 This improvement in management effectiveness, for those students already in small business, means more growth and sustainable financial health.
 Students who plan to embark on a new business are served by the program's well-rounded approach.
-Students can expect to find jobs in:
+Students can expect to gain skills and/or start careers in:

 - Small Business Management

 - Business Consulting

 - Management Analysis

+- Obtaining interest from outside investors

-- Starting their own business
+- Networking with current business owners